threefoldtech/zos/specs/network/Gateway_Container.md

 That basically means :

 An Allocation prefix has 6 bytes:
-`2a02:1802:005e:xxxx:yyyy:yyyy:yyyy:yyyy` where the numbers are fixed and routable to our router, and the `x & y` is what we get to play with.
+`2a02:1802:005e:Exxx:yyyy:yyyy:yyyy:yyyy` where the numbers are fixed and routable to our router, and the `x & y` is what we get to play with.

-Thus the 1st 4 `x` is the number of subnets in `/64` we can route.
+Thus the 1st 4 `Exxx` is the number of subnets in `/64` we can route.
 A `/64` 'subnet' is a big (eufemism) address space, we admit, but it is the smallest unity in terms of physical segments in the IPv6 world.
 So we get 2 bytes to address `/64` networks...
 That means 65536 Network Resources that we can route with that Allocation.
 In router terms, that are **a lot** of routes, so we need to split that up.
 Even as BAR, 4K routes are many, but in the realms of feasible, so let's go for that.
 One caveat, though, is that every time you get +2K routes, it is advisable to add an ExitNode in that Allocation.
 That is not 'bad' per se, but you will have to make sure that Node is properly set-up physically that it can act as one.
 In a standard Farm setup, we would even advise that every node in that farm is setup alike, so that any node can partake in these routing schemes, and thus that every node can act as backup for eventual failure of nodes that act as ExitNode.